awslabs/amazon-timestream-connector-prometheus/README.md

 2. Select a stage from the dropdown and click `Next`.
 3. Click `Edit`.
 4. Toggle `Access logging`.
-5. Paste the ARN of the newly created log group.
+5. Paste the ARN of the newly-created log group.
 6. Select the preferred log format.
 7. Click `Save`.